jameshyojaelee/smart-cell-counter/README.md

 ---

 **Join the mobile cell counting revolution.
 Replace expensive equipment with our automated cell counter in your pocket.**

+### Repository layout update

+- React Native/TypeScript implementation has been archived under `archive/rn/`.
+- Active codebase is native iOS SwiftUI in `SmartCellCounter/` with legacy native bridging still under `ios/` as needed.

 ## Native iOS App (SwiftUI) - Build & Run